 For High School Students and Undergraduates

-UPCI Summer Academy on Careers in Cancer Program
+UPCI International Academy on Careers in Cancer Program

-With contributions from the UPCI, Bayer Material Sciences, and grateful patient families, the Summer Academy was instituted in 2009 to encourage high school students' interest in cancer careers, instill knowledge of cancer biology and clinical care, and develop their research and communication skills.
-After a successful pilot program in 2009, parts of the academy have also received funding from the National Cancer Institute and the Doris Duke Foundation.
+With contributions from the University of Pittsburgh Cancer Institute (UPCI), Bayer Material Sciences, and grateful patient families, the Academy was instituted in 2009 to encourage high school students’interest in cancer careers, instill knowledge of cancer biology and clinical care, and develop their research and communication skills.
+After a successful pilot program in 2009, parts of the academy have also received funding from the National Cancer Institute’s Continuing Umbrella of Research Experiences (CURE) Program and the Doris Duke Foundation.

-The number of participating students has increased from 5 in 2009 to 26 in 2011.
+The number of participating students increased from 5 in 2009, 26 in 2011, and 56 in 2013.
 Our goals are to encourage and prepare high school students to further their studies in science, technology, engineering, and mathematics (STEM) subjects and to consider careers in cancer research.
 Through immersion in our dedicated UPCI laboratories with qualified faculty mentors, we expect that students will gain an increased knowledge of: